shwina/still-magic/_en/syndicate.md

 It's not enough to tell people what the rule is for creating filenames, since that doesn't tell them what data sets we've actually generated.
-The final step in this lesson is therefoore to make the data we generate findable by creating an [index](#g:index) to tell people what files exist.
+The final step in this lesson is therefore to make the data we generate findable by creating an [index](#g:index) to tell people what files exist.
 Here's the format we will use: